The three-year programme of readings

 This serves to highlight the systematic reading of the gospel and epistles for the year across these 34 Sundays

-Some lectionaries have different naming and numbering systems for the same 34 Sundays, variously calling them ‘Propers’, ‘after Epiphany’, ‘before Lent’, ‘after Trinity’, ‘before Advent’, and ‘of the Kingdom’ – sometimes with different definitions of Ordinary Time – but despite the different names, with very few exceptions, they are the same Sundays, with the same readings
+Some lectionaries have different naming and numbering systems for the same 34 Sundays, variously calling them ‘Propers’, or ‘after Epiphany’, ‘before Lent’, ‘after Trinity’, ‘before Advent’, and ‘of the Kingdom’ – sometimes with different definitions of Ordinary Time – but despite the different names, with very few exceptions, they are the same Sundays, with the same readings

 The main programme pauses for an Easter series, kept each year in real time